zarf-dev/zarf/docs/4-user-guide/3-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** The URL of the chart repository or git url if the chart is using a git repo instead of helm repo
+**Description:** The URL of the OCI registry, chart repository, or git repo where the helm chart is stored

 |          |          |
 | -------- | -------- |